CAREER AND PROFESSIONAL DEVELOPMENT

-The Office of Career and Professional Development (CPD) helps students and alumni throughout their career journeys, from prospective students to the first day of undergraduate classes to late career changes.
+The Office of Career and Professional Development helps students and alumni throughout their career journeys, from prospective students to the first day of undergraduate classes to late career changes.
 Our four-phase career plan has been developed to assist students and alumni to progress at their own pace towards their career goals.
-Using this plan, the CPD offers a variety of assistance with your career needs.
+Using this plan, Career Development offers a variety of assistance with career needs, which has led to Mercyhurst being named a Career Development College of Distinction in recent years.

 One-on-One Career Coaching

 Visit a team member for assistance with career exploration, resume and cover letters reviews and assistance, interviewing practice, internship search, graduate school application assistance, and job searching tips.
-For undecided students or students considering a change of major/minor, the CPD offers a variety of assessments to help students identify potential career paths.
-Students can reach out to any CPD staff to schedule a session to discuss options and take appropriate assessments.
+For undecided students or students considering a change of major/minor, Career Development offers a variety of assessments to help students identify potential career paths.
+Students can reach out to any Career Development staff to schedule a session to discuss options and take appropriate assessments.

 Events and Workshops